Nonparametric inference on L\'evy measures of compound Poisson-driven Ornstein-Uhlenbeck processes under macroscopic discrete observations: Introduction

-where $N = (N_{t})_{t \geq 0}$ is a Poisson process with intensity $\alpha>0$ and $\{U_{j}\}_{j \geq 1}$ is a sequence of independent and identically distributed positive-valued random variables with common distribution $F$.
+where $N = (N_{t})_{t \geq 0}$ is a Poisson process with intensity $\alpha>0$ and $\{U_{j}\}_{j \geq 1}$ is a sequence of independent and identically distributed (i.i.d.) positive-valued random variables with common distribution $F$.
 In this case, $J_{t}$ has a characteristic function of the form